 Findings from her dissertation indicate employment is significant in enabling later incorporation- specifically political and civic integration.
 She further concludes economic integration is segmented whereby migrants first secure employment and later move toward income equality.

 Both of her recent publications, Dual Citizenship Allowance and Migration Flow: An Origin Story (published in Comparative Political Studies) and Citizenship in Hard Times: Intra-EU Naturalisation and the Euro Crisis (published in Journal of Ethnic and Migration Studies), were awarded High Quality Research Awards by the School of Social Sciences and the Department of Political Science at UCI.
-Her research has been presented at multiple political science conferences including the annual meetings of the American Political Science Association and the Western Political Science Association.
+Her research has been presented at multiple political science conferences including the annual meetings of the American Political Science Association, Midwestern Political Science Association, and Western Political Science Association.

 In fall 2016, she began a one-month stay at the EUROLAB in Cologne, funded by the GESIS-Leibniz Institute for the Social Sciences.
 In the spring of 2017, she completed a Stimulating European Research (SEO) fellowship at Maastricht University.